Kobina001/risk-adaptive-continuous-authentication/application/README.md

 However, successful authentication does not necessarily mean that the session should remain trusted indefinitely.

 A user's activity may change after authentication.
-They may begin accessing resources outside their assigned responsibilities, accessing another employee's information, interacting with sensitive documents, or performing increasingly risky operations.
+They may begin accessing resources outside their assigned responsibilities, accessing another employee's information, interacting with sensitive documents or performing increasingly risky operations.

 This project investigates a simple research question: